logo

 University of Colorado-Colorado Springs

 At the University of Colorado-Colorado Springs (UCCS), students have the option of completing a CACREP-accredited Master of Arts (MA) in Counseling with a concentration in either Clinical Mental Health Counseling or School Counseling.
 Both concentrations require 60 credits, including a counseling foundations core, specialty counseling courses, and an optional elective.
 In the MA in Clinical Mental Health Counseling, students learn about mental health assessment and diagnosis, human development and behavior, and group dynamics.
 The program is designed to meet the coursework requirements for the Licensed Professional Counselor (LPC) credential in Colorado.
 Students in the MA in School Counseling program will meet state requirements to become an elementary, secondary, or K-12 school counselor and may meet LPC requirements if additional coursework is taken.
-Students who are interested in addiction counseling can choose to complete an 18-credit emphasis in Addiction Counseling that meets state educational requirements for the Certified Addiction Counselor-Level II (CAC-II) credential.
+Students who are interested in addiction counseling can choose to complete an 18-credit Substance Use and Recovery emphasis that meets state educational requirements for the Licensed Addiction Counselor (LAC) credential.

 University of Northern Colorado

-The University of Northern Colorado (UNC) is home to numerous counseling degree programs.
+The University of Northern Colorado (UNC) is home to numerous CACREP-accredited counseling degree programs.
 The Master of Arts (MA) in Clinical Mental Health Counseling introduces students to the professional counseling field through in-depth coursework and clinical training.
 The degree requires 60 credits and is offered at UNC’s main campus in Greeley, as well as through the Denver and Loveland campuses.
-Students who complete this program meet state coursework requirements to become a Licensed Professional Counselor (LPC).
+Students who complete this program meet state coursework requirements to become Licensed Professional Counselors (LPCs).
 UNC’s MA in Couples and Family Counseling/Therapy is a 66-credit degree program offered at the Greeley campus and meets Colorado educational requirements for the LPC and Licensed Marriage and Family Therapist (LMFT) licenses, depending on the courses taken.
-A 60-credit, CACREP-accredited MA in Rehabilitation Counseling is also offered in Greeley that teaches students the skills necessary to work with clients with disabilities.
-Also at the master’s level, a 63-credit MA in School Counseling that meets state requirements to become a school counselor in K-12 settings is available at the Greeley and Denver campuses.
-UNC also offers a Doctor of Philosophy (PhD) in Counselor Education and Supervision that enables students to choose an area of emphasis, such as children and adolescence, school counseling, or couples and family counseling.
+A 60-credit MA in Rehabilitation Counseling is also offered in Greeley that teaches students the skills necessary to work with clients with disabilities.
+Also at the master’s level, a 63-credit MA in School Counseling program that meets state requirements to become a school counselor in K-12 settings is available at the Greeley and Denver campuses.
+UNC also offers a Doctor of Philosophy (PhD) in Counselor Education and Supervision that enables students to choose an area of emphasis, such as Couples and Families, Play Therapy, or School Counseling.

 Online and Hybrid Programs